Justin Trudeau May Have Accidentally Banned Black Rifle Coffee In Assault Weapon Prohibition

 — Gregor Craigie (@GregorCraigie) May 1, 2020

 Trudeau’s ban was enacted after Gabriel Wortman killed 22 Nova Scotians — 13 with multiple types of firearms and nine by fire.
 The 48-year-old politician also pointed to the 1989 École Polytechnique mass shooting — the perpetrator used a semi-automatic rifle — as a reason for the ban.
-Before Wortman’s massacre, the École Polytechnique shooting (Montreal massacre) committed by Marc Lépine was the deadliest in Canada’s history.
+Before Wortman’s massacre, the École Polytechnique mass shooting (Montreal massacre) committed by Marc Lépine was the deadliest in Canada’s history.

-In a piece for USA Today, James Alan Fox noted that AR-15’s and other assault-style weapons are typically not involved with mass shootings — less than 20 percent, according to research from American nonprofit Everytown for Gun Safety.
+In a piece for USA Today, James Alan Fox noted that AR-15’s and other assault-style weapons are typically not used in mass shootings — less than 20 percent, according to research from American nonprofit Everytown for Gun Safety.
 Nevertheless, Wortman used such a weapon in his massacre, and Fox called Trudeau’s move an “empathetic gesture” to people who have lost loved ones to such weapons.

 Critics of Trudeau’s ban note that “assault weapon” is not an official classification and suggest its vague definition leaves too much room open for interpretation and overregulation.